WHAT IS PROSTATE ARTERY

-PAE is a minimally invasive treatment, performed in our facility, which helps improve symptoms from an enlarged prostate.
+PAE is a minimally invasive treatment, performed in our office, which helps improve symptoms from an enlarged prostate.
 It is an option for those who are not finding relief from medication, don’t want traditional surgery or are not able to have surgery.

 Minimally Invasive Alternatives to Prostate Surgery

 Prostate Artery Embolization (PAE) is a minimally invasive treatment option for benign prostatic hyperplasia (BPH), also known as enlarged prostate.
-Half of men over age 60 and about 70% of men in their 70s have symptoms of BPH.
+Half of men over age 60 and about 90% of men in their 70s have symptoms of BPH.

 Learn More About Prostate Artery Embolization (PAE)